Additive Manufacturing (3D Printing) Sample Preparation

 - Use adequate coolant to prevent overheating

-- For porous materials, consider using a slower feed rate to avoid tearing
+- For porous materials, use a slower feed rate to avoid tearing

 Example Products: Abrasive Cut-Off BladesThin blades for precise sectioning of AM samples with minimal damage